Roasted Pumpkin Seed Butter is a homemade creamy and nutty flavored butter made with easy roasted pepitas with NO ADDED SUGAR.

 Have you read our Super Easy Roasted Pepitas recipe?
 Roasting your pepitas first is key for that delicious nutty flavor in the butter.
 You can of course make raw pumpkin seed butter but we find that it is not as naturally sweet.

 We must admit that this seed butter is not the sexiest food that has been photographed but it is certainly one of the most delicious.
 You can feel good about eating this seed butter as it is packed with healthy fats, antioxidants, high in Magnesium and high in fiber.
 In addition, pepitas are known for their unique benefits for men’s prostate health and women’s relief of menopause symptoms.
-You gotta love that.
+You got to love that.

 • Use a powerful food processor.
 Let your food processor rest and scrape down the sides often.
 We used a little olive oil to speed up the process.
 If your food processor is getting warm or working too hard.
 Turn it off and let it rest before resuming and add a little more oil to thin out the Roasted Pumpkin Seed Butter.